 “Where do I start?”

-That’s probably the question you’re asking yourself if it’s time to come up with a dental marketing plan.
+That’s probably the question you’re asking yourself if it’s time to come up with a plan for your dental marketing strategies.

 Defining your target audience, pricing strategy, and budget are all important and definitely among the first steps to take.
 But perhaps the best way to start is by completing a thorough SWOT analysis.